 Carrots and sticks do not work.
-The old adage of motivational theories encourage then, the use of rewards to get more of the behaviour you want.
+The old adage of motivational theories encourage them, the use of rewards to get more of the behaviour you want.
 Pavlov shared how he got more of the behaviour he wanted using rewards.
 You may have experienced this as well.
 Reward and dangle the carrot up front and you will get the behaviour that you want at the work place.
 We have just assumed that the complex nature of man, is as good as any donkey.
 In the workplace if you are able to get the baseline equitable pay right, you are on your way towards tapping the best from your employees.
 What is the baseline?

-- An equitable salary
+- An equitable base line salary

 - An environment that is centred on performance

 - Work philosophy, centred not only the business results but also the development of people

 - Acquiring mastery in your trade